sudhirpatamsetti/CitirixITM/README.md

     "title": "[Triggered on {host:...,url:...}] Fusion Integration Alert"}
   }
   ```
-Note: The word “Recovered” in the title indicates the that the status is OK, and the word “Triggered” indicates that the monitor is giving out an alert.
+**Note**: The word “Recovered” in the title indicates the that the status is OK, and the word “Triggered” indicates that the monitor is giving out an alert

-Reconciliation Steps:
+#### Reconciliation Steps

-Prerequisites: Datadog monitor of interest is already set up.
+Prerequisites: Datadog monitor of interest is already set up

 * Go to the Datadog portal
 * Go to Monitors on the left navigation panel